 Whose goings forth are from of old,

-Not long after His birth, the Spirit warned Jesus’ stepfather Joseph in a dream about the intentions of a jealous King Herod.
-Learning of the birth of the Messiah through visiting wise men from the east, Herod would undertake a murderous rampage to eliminate any potential competition for his throne.
-Under cover of night, Joseph fled to Egypt with his small family to ride out the coming storm.
-This was one of Satan’s attempts to thwart God’s redemptive plan.
+Not long after His birth, the Spirit warned Jesus’ stepfather, Joseph, in a dream about the intentions of jealous King Herod.
+Learning of the birth of the Messiah from visiting wise men from the east, Herod would undertake a murderous rampage to eliminate any potential competition to his throne.
+As a result of the warning, Joseph fled to Egypt with his small family under cover of night to ride out the coming storm.
+This was one of Satan’s first attempts to thwart God’s redemptive plan.

-When King Herod died, Joseph planned to return to Judah with his family.
-But the Spirit warned him in a dream that Herod’s son, now ruling in his place, was no better than his father.
-Joseph instead took his family north to settle in Nazareth in the region of Galilee.
+When King Herod died, Joseph planned to return with his family to Judah.
+But again, the Spirit warned him away in a dream, telling Joseph that Herod’s son was now ruling there and was no better than his father.
+So Joseph instead took his family north to settle in the region of Galilee, in Nazareth.

-Jesus grew in wisdom and stature in Nazareth and began working alongside his carpenter father.
+Jesus grew in wisdom and stature in Nazareth and began working alongside his step-father as a carpenter.
 The young man had an amazing knowledge of scripture and exhibited great insight before the religious authorities at the temple in Jerusalem.
 But in other ways, Jesus was much like the other young men of Nazareth.
 The Bible tells us that Jesus’ first miracle would not occur until His adult ministry began, occurring at a wedding feast at Cana.
-At His mother Mary’s request, He would turn water into wine to help save the wedding hosts from embarrassment when their own wine ran out.
-The quality of the new wine greatly surpassed that of the old.
+At His mother Mary’s request, He would turn water into wine to help save some wedding hosts from embarrassment when their own celebratory wine ran out.
+The quality of the new wine greatly surpassed that of the old, which amazed the wine stewards.

 When Jesus approached thirty years old, He began His three-year ministry of preaching the Good News of the kingdom of heaven in the towns and cities of Israel.
 To accompany and confirm His message, He healed countless people along way, even raising some from the dead.
 He also delivered and freed many who were suffering from demonic spiritual bondage.

-Jesus’ earthly ministry formally began when was baptized by John the Baptist in the Jordan River.
+Jesus’ earthly ministry had formally begun when He was baptized by John the Baptist in the Jordan River.
 John, a second cousin of Jesus, had been given the ministry of Elijah – preparing the way for the coming Messiah.
-People were divinely drawn to John from all over the countryside to confess their sins, change their ways, and receive a baptism of repentance in the Jordan River in preparation for the coming of their King.
+People were divinely drawn to John from all over the countryside to hear his messages, confess their sins, change their ways, and receive a baptism of repentance in the Jordan River in preparation for the coming of their heavenly King.

 John initially did not want to baptize Jesus because he knew that Jesus was without sin.
 But Jesus insisted, and when He came up out of the water, the Holy Spirit descended upon Jesus like a dove, with the voice of the Father giving His loving approval.
 This is a special moment in the Bible where the Trinity is seen and heard together.

-After His baptism, Jesus was led by the Spirit into the desert for forty days to fast and pray in preparation for His ministry.
-This ministry would lead right up to Jesus’ death on the cross and resurrection from the dead, providing salvation for all believers worldwide.
+After His baptism, Jesus was led by the Spirit into the desert for forty days to fast and pray in preparation for His three-year ministry.
+This ministry would lead to Jesus’ death on the cross and resurrection from the dead, providing salvation for all of His believers worldwide.
 While in the desert, He was tempted by Satan, who did everything in his power to cause Jesus to stumble and fail in His loving mission.
 But Jesus held firm, using quotes He had memorized from scripture to fend off the attacks.
-After His time of fasting was complete, angels attended to Him and helped restore His strength.
-His anointed ministry was now fully underway, and He returned to the town of his youth to announce it.
+After His time of fasting was complete, angels attended to Him and helped to restore His strength.
+Jesus anointed ministry was now fully underway, and He returned to the town of his youth to announce it.

 1 “The Spirit of the Lord God is upon Me,